 3. United Kingdom

-The Union Jack.
+The Union Jack or Union Flag (see comment from Dylan below).
 A significant number of the world’s flags have the crosses of the British empire on them.
 It’s that cool.
 Or it represents the UK’s conquering colonial reach.
 Either way, it’s a sweet design.
-Even if it isn’t the most interesting, it’s probably our favorite flag overall.
-Yeah, we’re Americans and we’re also Anglophiles.
-What of it?
+Even if it isn’t the most interesting, it’s probably my favorite flag overall.
+Again, I feel like I have to make a justification for my list — it represents the most interesting flags to me.
+I don’t have the same history as many of you do with the flag or the country so you either may feel the same, better, or worse about this flag when you make your own list.

 Country Population: 63,181,775